William Hickey (actor): Death

 Hickey died from emphysema and bronchitis in 1997.
-His remains are interred in the Cemetery of the Evergreens in Brooklyn.
-He died during the filming of Uzo's Better Than Ever, and his role was played by the producer in a pick-up shot depicting his character in the hospital.
-His final movie, Knocking on Death's Door (in which he plays the town sheriff), was released nearly two years after his death.
-The movie Mouse Hunt (in which he also appeared) is dedicated to his memory.
+He was interred in the Cemetery of the Evergreens in Brooklyn.
+He died during the filming of Uzo's Better Than Ever and his role was played by the producer in a pick-up shot depicting his character in the hospital.
+His final movie, Knocking on Death's Door (1999, in which he plays the town sheriff), was released nearly two years after his death.
+The movie Mouse Hunt (1997, in which he also appeared) is dedicated to his memory.